Session 3 - Module A: Advanced Orchestration Patterns¶

 }

-Branch allocation creates an optimized distribution strategy that maps tasks to execution branches based on the determined workflow mode, ensuring efficient resource utilization and meeting performance targets.
+Branch allocation creates an optimized distribution strategy that maps data batches to execution branches based on the determined workflow mode, ensuring efficient cluster resource utilization and meeting data processing SLA targets.

-The parallel coordination node serves as the traffic director, routing work to specialized branches based on the analysis results:
+The parallel coordination node serves as the traffic director, routing data processing work to specialized branches based on the analysis results:

 def _parallel_coordination_node(self, state: AdvancedWorkflowState) -> List[Send]: